Sell First vs. Buy First

 Set Timeframe

-Gives you a defined window — typically 30 to 90 days — to sell your current home before you must commit or walk away.
+Gives you a defined window — commonly 30 to 90 days — to sell your current home before you must commit or walk away.

 Market Impact

 Less attractive to sellers in competitive markets.
-A subject-free offer will almost always win over a subject-to-sale at the same price.
+A subject-free offer will typically win over a subject-to-sale at the same price.

 Price Consideration